It’s a fact that even the best content writers and search engine optimizers occasionally strike out with a new piece of content.

-- Team Produced (content team, social team, SEO team, etc.)
+- Which team produced it?
+Content team, social team, SEO team, etc.

-- Total Time (how long did it take to produce the content in its entirety)
+- Time: How long did it take to produce the content in its entirety?

-The content data portion of your audit needs to come with its own handy dandy excel doc, just like this one I created for you guys and gals.
+The content data portion of your audit needs to come with its own handy dandy Excel doc, just like this one I created

-Before we get into the data, you need to backtrack and audit your past produced content.
+Before we get into the data, you must backtrack and audit your past-produced content.

-Knowing how the content you’ve already published performed will help you gauge what kind of content you need to create in the future, and what kind to not create.
+Knowing how the content you’ve published performs will help you gauge what kind of content you need to create in the future — and what kind not to create.

-This part of your content audit is going to be very in-depth and time-consuming in the beginning.
+This part of your content audit will be time-consuming, at least in the beginning.

 You’ll need to decide how far back you want to begin your content audit and then gather all of the content URLs for that time period.

-I recommend going back at least 1 year and gathering data for how your content performed the year before.
+I recommend going back at least one year and gathering data for how your content performed the year before.

 Collecting all of your past content URLs doesn’t have to be a manual process, though.

-Luckily, there’s plenty of website analytics tool like Google Analytics or SEMrush’s Content Audit (disclosure: I work for SEMrush) tool that can quickly audit your content based on your sitemap data and provide you with the list of content pages.
+Luckily, many website analytics tools like Google Analytics or Semrush’s Content Audit tool can quickly inventory your content based on your sitemap data.
+These can provide you with a list of content URLs to audit.

-Once you’ve caught up and added all of last year’s content into your Excel doc, you’ll want to repeat this audit activity for new content on a weekly basis.
+Once you’ve caught up and added all of last year’s content to your Excel doc, you can repeat this audit activity for new content weekly.

 It will be much easier to keep track of your content and audit it regularly when you’re only having to go back one week to input data.

-Add the following to your Excel doc and upload the most recent numbers and stats on a weekly basis.
+Add the data from the next section to your Excel doc and upload the most recent numbers and statistics every week.